-Welcome to my converted cargo trailer wishlist!
-Wondering what I want in my converted, enclosed cargo trailer?
+What’s on my converted cargo trailer wishlist?
+Wondering what I want inside my converted, enclosed cargo trailer?
 Well, read on because I’m about to tell you!

 Before I created this list, I thought about everything I did on a daily basis.
 I created a notebook for my cargo trailer journey and this is where I wrote many of my notes from doing research and where I will continue to write them.